slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On society and politics

 <!--
+> *"We all have enough strength to endure the misfortunes of other people."
+-- François de La Rochefoucauld*
 > *"If you plan is for 1 year, plant rice.
 If you plan is for 10 years, plant trees.
 If you plan is for 100 years, educate children."
 -- Confucius*
 > *"A democracy cannot exist as a permanent form of government.
 It can only exist until the people discover they can vote themselves largess out of the public treasury.
 From that moment on, the majority always votes for the candidate promising the most benefits from the public treasury, with the result that democracy always collapses over a loose fiscal policy–to be followed by a dictatorship."